Frequently Asked Questions for a Wrongful Death Lawyer

 In an Arizona wrongful death lawsuit you do not need to prove your case beyond a reasonable doubt as you would in a criminal case.
 The standard of proof is by a preponderance of the evidence, or more likely than not.
 In other words, you must show that it is more likely than not that the other party against whom you are pursuing the claim was negligent or unreasonably careless such that it caused the death to occur as a result of his or her wrongful actions.

 You will also need to prove the extent of the damages that you have endured.
 A Phoenix wrongful death attorney can help you find expert witnesses and obtain solid evidence of the extent of your losses so you can be fully compensated.

 Why Is It Important to Have an Arizona Wrongful Death Attorney?

 As noted above, during the negotiation process, the insurers handling the claim are looking to provide you with the minimum amount of compensation possible because they want to protect their bottom line.
 That being the case, you need an attorney to help you negotiate a fair settlement and review any offers before you sign and give up your right to make a claim for damages in the future.

 If your case will go to court, there are rules of evidence to follow and you need to be able to present evidence to the jury in a compelling way.
 An experienced attorney can provide the help that you need to make the strongest possible case so you can maximize your chances of being compensated for all of the losses you’ve endured.

-Contact a Wrongful Death Attorney Today
+Contact a Phoenix Wrongful Death Attorney Today

 If you have lost someone you love and are considering filing an action, our legal team is here to help.
 We offer free consultations during which we will answer your questions and help you determine the best path to take to recover the legal damages you may be entitled to.
 Call us today at 602-535-1900 to schedule a free consultation with an experienced attorney at our firm.
-We have wrongful death attorneys available at our main office in Phoenix as well as our offices throughout the state.
+We have wrongful death lawyers available at our main office in Phoenix as well as our offices throughout the state.